 I love the forest.
-It is bad to live in cities: there, there are too many social media managers.
+It is bad to live in cities: there, there are too many influencers.

 Is it not better to fall into the hands of a murderer, than into the dreams of Mark Zuckerberg?